hopnets/practical_deflection/Omnet_Sims/README.md

 bash extract_dist_files_FatTree.sh # Run this if you want to run fat-tree simulations.
 ```

-After the distribution files are downloaded, you can use the provided bash scripts to run the large-scale simulations for different incast arrival rates (dqps), flow sizes, and scales.
+After the distribution files are extracted, you can use the provided bash scripts to run the large-scale simulations for different incast arrival rates (dqps), flow sizes, and scales.
 Additionally, you can run the simulations for 100 Gbps link rates, fat-tree topology, and component analysis.
 The list of the provided bash scripts is as below:

 * **Different arrival rates with 25%, 50%, and 75% background load and 10/40 Gbps links**
   * run_25_bg_dqps.sh (uses ```omnetpp_25_bg_dqps.ini```)